sujuanyan/FABLAB_DOCUMENTATION/index.md

 # Junyan Su's Fablab Website

 ## 1.Who am I?
 I'm  an undergraduate student major in CS(Computer Science) [Shanghaitech Univercity](http://www.shanghaitech.edu.cn/).
 I am eager to try everthing and make things with fantastic machines.
 That's the reason I find Fablab is a perfect place for me.
-Although I major in CS, electrinics is also my interests.
+Although I major in CS, electronics is also my interests.
 I am famliar with Arduino and Raspberry Pi.
 Unfortunately, I have no design experience neither in 3D or 2D but I'm willin to learn.

 ## 2.What is this website for?